kevinrosalesdev/OpenFilesStats-CentOS/README.md

 ***

-The main purpose of this project is to write a Script that shows features about **Open Files in a *Linux System.***
+The main purpose of this project is to develop a Script that shows features about **Open Files in a *Linux System.***

 ## Requirements: